Welcome to the USPS Rates Resource Hub

-The USPS recently announced the new proposed Certified Mail rates for 2020.
-The prices are going up 10%, but there are best practices and even tech that can help offset these costs—and the onerous process.
+The USPS recently announced the Certified Mail rates for 2020.
+The prices increased 10%, but there are best practices and even tech that can help offset these costs—and the onerous process.

-Starting on January 26, 2020, it will cost $6.95 to send a First-Class letter as Certified Mail with a hardcopy Return Receipt.
+As of January 26, 2020, it cost $6.95 to send a First-Class letter as Certified Mail with a hardcopy Return Receipt.
 This breaks down to $0.55 for the stamp, $3.55 for Certified Mail, and $2.85 for hard copy Return Receipt.
-Phew!
 This may seem like a lot; however, there are a couple of ways you can beat the rate increase.

 Don't Miss a Beat with These Rate Change Resources